0sureshyadav0/asstets/QueueStatusREADME.md

-# 🚀 Queue Status App
+# 🚀 PaaloX App

-Queue Status App is a Flutter application that allows users to check the real-time queue status of stores such as hospitals, barber salons, and other service providers.
+PaaloX App is a Flutter application that allows users to check the real-time queue status of stores such as hospitals, barber salons, and other service providers.
 The app features a map-based UI to display store details and queue information without requiring authentication.

 ## ✨ Features